- August 26, 2015

 I. Framework from scratch:

 If you are building the framework from scratch to be tested on Microsoft Edge then firstly download the language-specific selenium client.
 And import it within the project.
 Here we will use java as a framework development language.

 Step 1 -> Set System property for edge driver.

 Step 2 ->If you want to change the default page load strategy of edge browser which is normal by default you can use the following code snippet

 Step 3 ->Get the object of Edge browser as follows

-Using this driver instance you can access the different objects with help of different locators on the website you want to automate.
+Using this driver instance you can access the different objects with the help of different locators on the website you want to automate.
 Except few, most of the locators will work for the Edge browser.
-These options will be discussed in the next section in details.
+These options will be discussed in the next section in detail.

 II.
 Existing Framework to run on Microsoft Edge:

-The latest release Selenium 2.53.1 provides good support for most of the features that we have available for the other browsers till date.
+The latest release Selenium 2.53.1 provides good support for most of the features that we have available for the other browsers to date.
 So you will not be able to run the existing framework on the edge browser directly.
 We have checked with the latest release of Selenium and found that the following list of features is supported.

 As per the latest release Selenium 2.53.1

 Locators supported: id, css, cssSelector, name, tagName, xpath, linkText, partialLinkText, tagName

 Functionality supported: Maximize screen, full-screen window, getting window handles, size, and handling alerts is also supported with the latest versions of IE Web driver.